annotation/text-fabric/tf/docs/about/layeredsearch.md

 By clicking on the checkbox next to the **full** layer, you will see the full-ascii transliteration of these results as well.

+> Click on "+ all layers" and "- active layers" to expand to all layers of a level and to collapse back to the active layers.

 ![results2](../images/ls/results2.png)